opensearch-project/documentation-website/docs/opensearch-dashboards/reporting.md

 ## Create reports using a definition

-Definitions let you schedule reports for periodic creation.
+Definitions let you generate reports on a periodic schedule.

-1. From the left navigation panel, choose **Reporting**.
+1. From the navigation panel, choose **Reporting**.
 1. Choose **Create**.
 1. Under **Report settings**, enter a name and optional description for your report.
 1. Choose the **Report Source** (i.e. the page from which the report is generated).
-You can generate reports from the **Dashboard**, **Visualize** or **Discover** pages.
+You can generate reports from the **Dashboard**, **Visualize**, or **Discover** pages.
-1. Choose your dashboard, visualization, or saved search.
+1. Select your dashboard, visualization, or saved search.
 Then choose a time range for the report.
 1. Choose an appropriate file format for the report.
-1. (Optional) Add a header or footer for the report.
+1. (Optional) Add a header or footer to the report.
 Headers and footers are only available for dashboard or visualization reports.
 1. Under **Report trigger**, choose either **On-demand** or **Schedule**.

-   For scheduled reports, choose either **Recurring** or **Cron based**.
+   For scheduled reports, select either **Recurring** or **Cron based**.
 You can receive reports daily or at some other time interval.
 Cron expressions give you even more flexiblity.
 See [Cron expression reference](../../alerting/cron/) for more information.

 1. Choose **Create**.